Download posters for how to be SharkSmart.

 Never chum or berley (scatter bait on the water to attract fish) in areas where people swim.
 Dispose of your scraps and rubbish in a bin on land.

-Swim in clear water away from fishers
+Swim in clear water away from people fishing

 Some sharks (like bull sharks) prefer to hunt in murky waters where they rely less on vision and more on their other senses to ambush their prey.
 Avoid swimming near river mouths, estuaries and canals, especially after rain when the water is particularly murky.